 - I’m sure the USG is all over this, but the use of CI’s and HUMINT is key.
 There are nearly 200 million acres of national forest land in the US.
 This is a lot of terrain to cover without targetable information.

-here, the reporter identifies the Pike NF bust in Colorado as having plants separated by 3 feet each.
+- Develop a program for IMINT platforms that seeks standard repeating patterns of emitted or radiated energy.
+In the video here, the reporter identifies the Pike NF bust in Colorado as having plants separated by 3 feet each.
 This kind of repeating pattern has to reflect solar radiation from the exposed dirt in a certain fashion that would allow for exploitation by aerial asset.
 I think something like this has tremendous potential.

 - These pot farms all utilize some form of drip lines to water the crops, and are often quite long.
 It was also suggested that a lot of the watering is conducted at night in order to avoid aerial detection.
 This provides opportunities.